dsg-innosource/foreflow-docs/table_properties.md

 ### Email Import

+Here you will be configuring a way to either append or replace data in your table by means of an email attachment.
+When you click on the **Configure Email Import** button a pop up will appear which contains an interactive file upload box.
+When you either drop or select a data file with headers a number of things occur.

+- Foreflow generates a **table-specific** email address of this pattern **[Universally_Unique_ID]@[your_Foreflow_domain].com**.
+You will need to use this address to append or replace formatted data in your table

+- Foreflow attempts to match the headers on that formatted data file to the columns in your table.
+Foreflow makes an interface available which allows you to adjust those matches that foreflow cannot match on its own.

+- Foreflow asks you to choose whether you want this formatted file to **Append To** or to **Replace** the data in your table.

-Here you will find a place to upload a data file to populate this table with data and map the columns from that data file to the columns in the table.
+When you attach a formatted data file to an email to the foreflow generated address, foreflow will either append of replace the data in your table with the data in your file, depending on the action you configured.

 ### Use Client Side Data Viewer